Code-Institute-Submissions/CookMark/README.md

 * #888888 or $gray: For the cards, a soft gray was used for the text, as it

 Materialize colours:
-* Materialize Teal, used for form:active and buttons.
+* Materialize Teal, used for form:active.
 * Materialize Red, used for delete button and incorrect form input if required input.
 * Materialize Green, used for valid form input.
-* Materialize Blue, Used for edit, changed it into blue, as blue represents security and therefore suggests "it¨'s safe to change the document".
+* Materialize Blue, Used for edit and add buttons, as blue represents security and therefore suggests "it's safe to change the document".

 #### Fonts